 The rice vermicelli (Bun) is made from rice flour, but they are thinner than what you find in Pho.
 If you have tried Bun Thit Nuong or Bun Rieu, you may already know this type of vermicelli noodles.

-Vietnamese meatballs are minced pork marinated in pepper, salt, fish sauce, vegetable oil before grilling for a delicious aroma and taste.
+Vietnamese meatballs are minced pork marinated in pepper, salt, dipping sauce, and vegetable oil before grilling for a delicious aroma and taste.

 2. How To Make Authentic Bun Cha At Home

 - 1 tablespoon lime juice/vinegar

 - 5 tablespoon sugar